 The largest energy savings come from the things that may not seem the most exciting: lighting and heating and cooling systems.
-While not necessarily as interesting as neat features like straw-bale walls or reclaimed timber from the bottom of the river, these are areas where we can make the most impact.
+While not necessarily as interesting as neat features like straw-bale walls or reclaimed timber from the bottom of the river (in our Ottawa store), these are areas where we can make the most impact.
+These energy savings help drive down our scope 1 and 2 greenhouse gas emissions.

 Energy-saving lighting features that we’re able to include depend on the individual buildings.
 Some ways we’ve reduced energy through lighting in stores are: